 This can sometimes result in building defects, as has been seen a number of times in China for example, which is a very densely-populated nation.
-Australia is not immune to these problems and it is important that we plan appropriately for development before the population expands.
+Australia is not immune to these problems and it is important that we plan appropriately for development before population growth.

-One of the issues we are starting to deal with is housing.
-With more and more people clustering around big cities, there is an increasing number of families living in apartment dwellings.
+One of the biggest issues we are starting to deal with is housing.
+With more and more people clustering around big cities rather than rural or farm areas, there is an increasing number of families living in apartment dwellings.
 The problem with this is that many of our new apartment dwellings are geared towards investors and luxury buyers and there is a lack of affordable medium-density housing.
 Countries like Sweden are a good example of how apartments can be family-friendly, with most apartment buildings being built on the “human scale” of three to five storeys.

 It is also important that we preserve our green space and create places for communities to gather, as a way to reduce the social isolation that can be prevalent in big cities, and to promote health and activity among residents.
 Parks and playgrounds are also crucial spaces for children to play, grow and develop.

 Finally, while this is currently not common in Australia, as the population grows we will need to consider the flexibility of private and semi-private property.
 Spaces such as schools could easily be opened up to the community after hours for a wide range of activities, like the pioneering South Melbourne Primary School.